Questions, Comments, or Corrections? Let us know!

 • Ensuring all staff are adequately trained and mentored in ongoing data collection and entering and scoring child observations.

-• All staff new to GOLD must complete the GOLD online Professional Development module Power of GOLD by September 30.
-The Power of GOLD can be found in the develop tab on your GOLD account.
-It is a free, self-paced course, that takes about 2 hours to complete.
+• All staff new to GOLD must complete the GOLD online Professional Development module Power of GOLD by September 30th.
+The Power of GOLD can be found in the develop tab in your GOLD user profile.
+It is a free, self-paced course that takes about two hours to complete.

-37. What are the data collection and scoring responsibilities of staff?
+33. What are the data collection and checkpoint rating responsibilities of staff?

-• Early Intervention Providers for children with IFSPs or IEPs and Sixpence programs – can enter observations, family/caregiver reports and score checkpoints for all children
+• Early Intervention Providers for children with IFSPs or IEPs and Sixpence programs can add documentation, family/caregiver reports, enter preliminary levels, and enter, edit and finalize checkpoints.

 • IRR Certification is required to be completed online by each teacher/practitioner responsible for scoring child observations and documentation in GOLD for children birth to age five.